Skip to content

 Home charging changes the economics by a factor of 5 to 10.
 A household with a driveway, a 7 kW charger, and an EV tariff pays around 2-3 p/mile.
 A household charging exclusively at public rapid chargers pays 15-20 p/mile.
 The difference across 10,000 miles is 1,200 to 1,700 a year — more than the annual cost of a small petrol car.

 Before committing to an EV, confirm: can you install a home charger, what electricity tariff can you get, and is there reasonable public charging near places you regularly visit?
-If home charging is not possible, run the numbers again at public-charger rates before deciding.
+If home charging is not possible, run the numbers again at public-charger rates to see the impact on costs.

 Non-financial factors